Common Stock Advantages and Risk

 If you can buy a stock for less than its real value the difference between the price you paid and its real value is called the margin of safety.
 The larger the margin of safety the less risk and the greater potential reward in holding that investment.

-All investors with a long term investment horizon should consider owning common stock.
-The common stock advantages of own far outweigh the common stock risk for investors who are willing do their homework, look for value, and accept a long term investment horizon.
+All investors with a long term investment horizon should consider owning stock ownership.
+The advantages of owning common stock far outweigh the risks for investors who are willing do their homework, look for value, and accept a long term investment horizon.